What Is Vision Therapy?

 See a difference in your child’s school performance!

-If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Alice Unger and Dr. Thomas Unger for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Alice Unger and Dr. Thomas Unger in Troy for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.